What is Vitamin B12?

 Vitamin B12 Effects

 Cobalamin, works hand-in-hand with vitamin B9, or folate, to help produce red blood cells and to maximize the uptake of iron in the diet.
 Vitamin B12 and folate work together to make S-adenosylmethionine, or SAMe, a substance that boosts both immune system function and mood.
 SAMe is also available as a supplement, and is advertised to treat osteoarthritis pain, depression, and to serve as a liver detoxifier.

 Because this vitamin is found only in animal products like meat, fish or shellfish, eggs, organ meats, milk, and other dairy products.
-Vitamin B12 is not found in vegetables or fruits.
+Cobalamin is not found in vegetables or fruits.
 As a result, vegetarians (and especially vegans) may be vitamin B12-deficient.
-So may older people, as the body’s ability to absorb vitamin B12 becomes less over time.
+So may older people, as the body’s ability to absorb vitamin Cobalamin becomes less over time.
 In fact, a randomized trial (VITACOG) has shown that this vitamin – and B complex – may slow down brain atrophy and cognitive decline among older adults.